 - 1.1 The Freedom of Information Act 2000 FOI comes fully into effect on 1 January 2005.
 The Act is intended to promote a culture of openness and accountability amongst public authorities by providing people with rights of access to all types of recorded information held by them.
 As a public authority, Derby City Council has a responsibility to comply with the Act. - 1.2 This document is a policy statement outlining our commitment and approach to FOI.
-The policy applies to all councillors and employees, including temporary staff, who handle information on behalf of the Council. - 1.3 Separate documents are being produced which will set out procedures and provide guidance for councillors and Council employees to make sure that FOI is managed correctly. - 1.4 The Council recognises the purpose and intentions behind FOI and will meet its obligations in accordance with those purposes and intentions.
+The policy applies to all councillors and employees, including temporary staff, who handle information on behalf of the Council.
+Managers must make sure that all employees are fully briefed on the implications of this policy. - 1.3 Separate documents are being produced which will set out procedures and provide guidance for councillors and Council employees to make sure that FOI is managed correctly. - 1.4 The Council recognises the purpose and intentions behind FOI and will meet its obligations in accordance with those purposes and intentions.